-Set in the heart of Potsdam and lining cobble stoned streets, are 134 red brick houses ranged in four blocks and built with traditional 18th century Dutch architectural style and methods.
-Half-timbered, with sweeping gables, white pointing, tongue and groove joints, and many with 'half' window shutters covering the lower part of the window for privacy while leaving the top half open to the light.
+Set in the heart of Potsdam 134 red brick houses, ranged in four blocks and built with traditional 18th century Dutch architectural style and methods, line cobble stoned streets.
+Half-timbered, with sweeping gables, white pointing, tongue and groove joints, and many with "half" window shutters covering the lower part of the window for privacy, while leaving the top half open to the light.

-An open air German history museum, over 250 years old.
+An open air Dutch and German history museum, over 250 years old.

-Erected between 1732 and 1742, initially during the reign of Frederick Wilhelm I King of Prussia and then that of his son Frederick the Great, King Frederick II, they were homes for the Dutch artisans and craftsmen, amongst them cabinet-makers, masons and goldsmiths, who had been invited to bring their skills and settle in the area.
+Built between 1732 and 1742, initially during the reign of Frederick Wilhelm I King of Prussia and then that of his son Frederick the Great, King Frederick II, they were homes for the Dutch artisans and craftsmen, amongst them cabinet-makers, masons and goldsmiths, who had been invited to bring their skills to the area and settle there.

 The Dutch of the 18th century were admired as Europe's most modern and industrious nation, and King Frederick Wilhelm wanted to encourage them to move to his province.

-Prussia, and Potsdam, had a tolerance towards immigrants that was unusual for the times, and eventually thousands of skilled, qualified craftsmen and workers, and their families, from France, Russia, Poland, Saxony, Palatinate, Wuerttemberg and Switzerland, together with those seeking religious freedom such as the Huguenots, settled in the region.
+Prussia, and Potsdam, had an enlightened tolerance towards immigrants that was unusual for the times, and eventually thousands of skilled, qualified craftsmen and workers, and their families, from France, Russia, Poland, Saxony, Palatinate, Wuerttemberg and Switzerland, together with those seeking religious freedom such as the Huguenots, settled in the region.

-Much of Potsdam was wetlands so Frederick Wilhelm, consulted the known experts in construction on marshy soil, the Dutch, and 'das Hollaendische Viertel' was designed and built under the supervision of Jan Bouman the Older, a Dutch architect and master builder, who was responsible for many Rococo style buildings still to be seen in Potsdam and Berlin.
+Much of Potsdam was wetlands so Frederick Wilhelm, consulted the known experts in construction on marshy soil, the Dutch, and "Das Holländische Viertel" was designed and built under the supervision of Jan Bouman the Older, a Dutch architect and master builder.

-For two and a half centuries the houses were occupied constantly, even though the artisans and craft workers did not arrive from the Netherlands in the numbers which had been hoped.
-French and Prussian artists, as well as soldiers and merchants, moved into the empty homes and lived as neighbors with the Dutch families already in residence.
+For two and a half centuries the homes were occupied constantly, even though the artisans and craft workers did not arrive from the Netherlands in the numbers that had been hoped.
+French and Prussian artists, as well as soldiers and merchants, moved into the empty buildings and lived as neighbors with Dutch families already in residence.

-They might not have been very wide but the Dutch houses were comparatively tall, and each had a small area on the third floor where residents were required to house one of these 'giants'.
+The Dutch houses might not have been very wide but they were comparatively tall, and each had a small area on the third floor where residents were required to house one of these "giants".

-WWII left The Dutch Quarter unscathed, however the years spent as part of the German Democratic Republic, communist East Germany, saw it fall into disrepair through lack of interest and resources, with many houses left derelict.
+WWII left The Dutch Quarter unscathed, however the years spent as part of the German Democratic Republic, communist East Germany, saw the area fall into disrepair through lack of interest and resources.

 Now Potsdam's historic Dutch Quarter has regained its unique flair.

-For tourists and Germans alike a perfect blend of the past and present, and a small piece of combined Dutch and German history and culture surrounded by Germany's largest UNESCO World Heritage Site, Potsdam's opulent palaces and parks.
+For tourists and Germans alike the Dutch Quarter is a perfect blend of the past and present.
+A small piece of combined Dutch and German history and culture surrounded by Germany's largest UNESCO World Heritage Site; Potsdam's opulent palaces and parks.

-Illustrations: Restored House in Dutch Quarter - Potsdam.de, Plan of 18th Century Hollaendischen Viertel - State Office for the Preservation of Historical Monuments and Archeological Museum, Condition of house documentated after end of GDR and before restoration - public domaine
+Illustrations: Residential buildings at Am Bassin street in Potsdam, by MrPanyGoff via de.Wikipedia, Plan of 18th Century Holländische Viertel - State Office for the Preservation of Historical Monuments and Archeological Museum, Condition of house documented after end of GDR and before restoration - public domain, Restored Houses in Dutch Quarter - Potsdam.de

 For topics in the news And you can follow German Culture on Facebook